 And if you sat at Molly’s more than a handful of times you learned that she never turned away a person in need.
 She could always find some little job that needed doing in exchange for a bite to eat, clearing an overdue bar tab, or for cash pay.
 At Thanksgiving and Christmas, the pool table was often turned into a banquet table for the extended O’Kash family holiday, but any lucky customer in Molly’s on those days was welcomed to join in the traditional feast of leg of lamb, sarma (cabbage rolls), pogacha (a flat bread), potica (walnut-filled sweet bread), and of course turkey and ham for the less adventurous.
 Through it all, for more than half a century, Molly presided like a queen holding court—in later years perched on a stool at the end of the bar while Oscar served the customers.

 Molly and Oscar sold the bar in 2005.
 New owners renamed it the Tower Avenue Tavern and for several more years Molly could still be found there every Friday, around 4 p.m., enjoying a beverage on the house and holding court from “her” stool.

 Molly passed away on April 3, 2013, less than two months after her ninety-ninth birthday celebration—a much-anticipated and well-attended annual event that continued beyond her retirement.
 Her son Oscar passed away from complications of diabetes the following month, ending a chapter of Superior’s North End history.
-Next month we’ll meet Molly’s sister Dorothy, who took the O’Kash-family story to New York City to write her chapter.
+Click here to meet Molly’s sister Dorothy Blaine, who took the O’Kash-family story to New York City to write her own chapter.